Jimmy Magee

-Jimmy Magee (31 January 1935 – 20 September 2017) was an Irish sports broadcaster, known as The Memory Man, he spent over half a century in sports broadcasting, and presented radio and television coverage of the Olympic Games since 1968 and the FIFA World Cup since 1966.
+Jimmy Magee (31 January 1935 – 20 September 2017) was an American-born Irish sports broadcaster, known as "The Memory Man", he spent over half a century in sports broadcasting, and presented radio and television coverage of the Olympic Games since 1968 and the FIFA World Cup since 1966.
 By the time of his retirement he was the longest-serving sports commentator in the English-speaking world.

 Early and personal life

 Jimmy Magee was born in 1935 in New York City in the United States, to Patrick (Paddy) Magee and his wife Rose (née Mackin).
 The family returned to Ireland shortly after his birth.
 Magee and his three siblings were subsequently raised in Cooley, County Louth.
 As a child Magee was influenced by the sports commentary of the legendary Gaelic games broadcaster Michael O'Hehir.
 He recalls commentating as a seven-year-old for his next-door neighbour on a variety of imaginary games that the young Magee was also playing in.
 He has also spoken of making up his own radio commentary in a field at a young age.

-After being educated locally Magee secured a full-time clerical post with Dundalk, Newry and Greenore Railway.
-He and his wife Marie married on 11 October 1955 and had five children: Paul, a soccer player with Shamrock Rovers F.C. (winning the League Cup in 1977), who died of motor neuron disease, aged 51 years in May 2008;
+After being educated locally, Magee secured a full-time clerical post with Dundalk, Newry and Greenore Railway.
+He and his wife, Marie, married on 11 October 1955 and had five children.
+Paul, a soccer player with Shamrock Rovers F.C. (winning the League Cup in 1977), died of motor neuron disease aged 51 years in May 2008;